 - a model portfolio for each authorised fund

-- the draft key investor information document if you are seeking authorisation for a UCITS scheme, or NURS-KII if you are seeking authorisation of a NURS and you wish to opt-in or PRIIPS KID
+- the draft key investor information document if you are seeking authorisation for a UK UCITS scheme, or NURS-KII if you are seeking authorisation of a NURS and you wish to opt-in or PRIIPS KID

 - for fund of alternative investments fund (FAIF): details of the due diligence process as required under COLL, including written procedures, resources, delegated functions, confirmation the depositary is satisfied with the process, and any due diligence already undertaken in respect of target schemes